alvarogonzalezferrer/scrcpy_light_launcher/README.md

 On some devices, you also need to enable an additional option to control it using keyboard and mouse.

-** VERY IMPORTANT ENABLE DEBUG ON YOUR DEVICE **
+**VERY IMPORTANT ENABLE DEBUG ON YOUR DEVICE**

 Enable adb debugging on your device as follows:

-To use adb with a device connected over USB, you must enable USB debugging in the device system settings, under Developer options.
+1. To use adb with a device connected over USB, you must **enable USB debugging** in the device system settings, under **Developer options**.

-On Android 4.2 and higher, the Developer options screen is hidden by default.
+2. On Android 4.2 and higher, the Developer options screen is hidden by default.

-To make it visible, go to Settings > About phone and tap Build number SEVEN times.
+3. To make it visible, go to **Settings > About** phone and tap Build number **SEVEN** times.

-Return to the previous screen to find Developer options at the bottom.
+4. Return to the previous screen to find Developer options at the bottom.

-On some devices, the Developer options screen might be located or named differently.
+NOTE: On some devices, the Developer options screen might be located or named differently.

-MOUSE AND KEYBOARD:
+**MOUSE AND KEYBOARD**

 If Mouse and keyboard do not work:

 On some devices, you may need to enable an option to allow simulating input.

 In developer options, enable:

-USB debugging (Security settings)
+**USB debugging (Security settings)**

 Allow granting permissions and simulating input via USB debugging